House approves waiver for Biden’s defense secretary pick

-Both the House and Senate on Thursday voted to approve a waiver for retired Army Gen. Lloyd Austin, President Biden’s pick to serve as secretary of defense.
+The House on Thursday voted to approve a waiver for retired Army Gen. Lloyd Austin, President Biden’s pick to serve as secretary of defense.

-Mr. Austin is expected to make history as the first Black defense secretary.
+Gen. Austin is expected to make history as the first Black defense secretary.
 His nomination needs to be approved by the Senate, which could vote on his nomination as early as Thursday evening.

 “Today the House sent a clear message: Secretary-designate Austin is an extremely qualified leader who should be swiftly confirmed by the Senate and assume the role of secretary of defense,” House Armed Services Committee Chairman Adam Smith said in a statement.